OmarAaM/Arduino-Model-Security-System/README.md

 ## Known Issues

-- **Reset on battery power:** when running on the battery pack alone (not USB), the Nano resets as soon as the sensor detects an object and the motor should activate.
-Suspect this is a brownout reset caused by voltage sag when the motor draws current — still debugging.
+- **Reset on battery power:** when running on the battery pack alone (not USB), the Nano resets as soon as the sensor detects an object instead of activating the fan or staying in place.
+Suspect this is due to the motor pulling current somehow, maybe another electrical noise issue, but I am still debugging and testing while researching for a new project.

-- **Wiring reliability:** since the whole rig is constantly moving, wires occasionally work loose, which causes intermittent component failures.
+## Planned Improvements

+- Replace the pill-bottle HC-SR04 mount with a 3D-printed 4-pillar stand that has room for the DC motor underneath (now that I have TAMU's 3D printers available)
+- Better cable management.
+Move to smaller-gauge jumper wires to reduce the wire-looseness issue.
+- Resolve the battery-power reset bug above maybe this is due to the power supply, so I'll need to find a way to test it, possibly just a simple code from the Arduino Uno which will use an analog read, to make sure the power supply does not randomly stop powering the components.

-# What I Have Learned
+## What I Learned

-I learned so much from and for this project.
-Firstly I did attempt to learn better cable management via buying smaller jumper wires.
-Secondly I bought the Arduino Nano for this project so I could make this project more mobile, so I learned how to use the Nano.
-Thirdly issues with electrical noise was a massive issue, and it caused bad readings from the sensor, so I had to learn what electrical noise is in the first place.
-This resulted in me placing capacitors throughout the project, and taking a median reading from the HCSR04 sensor to weed out bad readings.
-This also made me realize time management in code was actually important.
-At first if the servo was moving too fast the reading from the sensor was ruined because the servo would move before the sensor's ultrasonic waves bounced back, so I casually just put a delay(300) before the servo moved.
-The issue is now that I take 7 readings to make one accurate reading and each one takes 60 milliseconds at maximum, this can add up to half a second already.
-Any other delays that were put into the code without much thought would make this project painfully slow, so I decided to keep all my delays inside the function, when the readings are actually being created.
-I think the biggest thing I learned from this was how painful it is to power all of this.
-I thought the power supply my Arduino Kit came with could easily power all of this, but it barely could handle 700 mA, while this project needed close to 1.5A.
-I had to learn what a buck converter is, then get a battery pack to power the buck converter, then solder that pack to the buck converter, and then solder the buck converter to some jumper wires.
-I thought a simple in breadboard power supply could regulate the whole project.
+**Mobility & the Nano:** I chose the Arduino Nano specifically to make this project portable, which meant learning how to work with the Nano instead of the Uno I used before.

+**Electrical noise:** Bad sensor readings turned out to be caused by electrical noise, which I had to learn about from scratch.
+The fix was two things, placing capacitors throughout the circuit to handle the noise directly, and taking a median of multiple HC-SR04 readings to throw out noisy readings that still were caused despite capacitors.

+**Timing matters:** Early on, moving the servo too fast would ruin the sensor reading, since the servo moved before the ultrasonic pulse had time to bounce back.
+My first fix was just a flat `delay(300)` before every servo move.
+But taking 7 readings per measurement (at up to 60ms each) already adds up to nearly half a second, so any other careless delays elsewhere in the code made the whole project too slow.
+I ended up keeping all delays scoped inside the reading function itself, rather than scattered through the code.

+**Power delivery:** This was the biggest lesson.
+I assumed the power supply from my Arduino kit could handle everything, but it maxes out at around 700mA, but the full project draws close to 1.5A.
+That meant learning what a buck converter actually does, buying a battery pack to feed it, and soldering the battery pack to the buck converter and the buck converter to the two wires.